DouglasFreshHabian/FreshPdfLibrary/README.md

 ### Linux & Open Source:🌏🐧

-* LinuxLeo.pdf - Overview of Linux systems and their inner workings.
+* LinuxLeo.pdf - Comprehensive Intro into using Linux as a Forensic Workstation

-* LPI-Learning-Material-010-160-en.pdf - LPI Linux Essentials study material.

-* LPI-Security-Essentials-Study-Guide-Exam-020-100-2023.pdf - Study guide for LPI Security Essentials exam.
+* R2book.pdf - A Complete Guide to Using Radare2 for Reverse Engineering

 * Kali-Linux-Revealed-2021-edition.pdf - A comprehensive guide to Kali Linux.